 Low-Light Laser Therapy (LLLT)

 Low-Light Laser Therapy (LLLT) is a relatively novel treatment method for hair loss.
-It has been used for years in dermatology, but it is only recently becoming a favorite of hair loss sufferers around the world.
+It has been used for years in dermatology, but it has only recently become a favorite of hair loss sufferers around the world.

 As the name of the treatment suggests, LLLT is a therapy that utilizes lasers.
 The low-light lasers stimulate the hair follicles (in a variety of ways) to produce hair growth.